MiroslavHustak/FSharp-Coding-Guidelines/README.md

 How to make profitable F# programming extremely easy and avoid getting mired in a quagmire :-).

-Abide by these guidlines written for pragmatic FP businesses (not for ideological OOP ones), you will really thank yourself later :-).
-Beginners are encouraged to aim for this style early, even if they cannot follow it perfectly yet.

 Company: Miroslav Husťák (sole owner)

 ## 1. Philosophy